On climate change, Biden $3.5T plan making up for lost time

 As Democrats rush to finish a package that touches almost all aspects of American life, the proposals related to climate change are proving to be a sticking point, particularly among key centrist lawmakers.

-The president was meeting Tuesday with Democratic Sens.
+The president met separately Tuesday with Democratic Sens.
 Joe Manchin of West Virginia and Kyrsten Sinema of Arizona as Democrats chip away at the package’s overall price tag and marshal support.
 With Republicans in lockstep against the plan, Democrats have few votes to spare as they try to pass it on their own.

 “This is Speaker Pelosi’s grand socialist agenda to destroy freedom and embolden our enemies on the backs of American families,″ said Rep. Cathy McMorris Rogers of Washington state, the top Republican on the House Energy and Commerce panel.